 You can set up a process to copy raw data and event data to tape, depending on the data that you need.The following sections describe how each type of data is stored in Sentinel Log Manager so that you can set up copy operations to copy the data out of Sentinel Log Manager onto tape.

 Raw data partitions are individual files.
 They are created every hour, and are closed within 10 minutes after the elapsed time.
 When a raw data file is closed, it is renamed to identify it as a closed file.
 Files in the open state have a .open extension.
 When they are closed, they are renamed to have a .log extension.
 At a configured interval, after they are closed, they are compressed and stored in a .zip file.
-After the files are compressed, they are moved to networked storage from the local storage.
+After the files are compressed, they are moved to archive storage from the local storage.

 The directory hierarchy in which the raw data files are placed is organized by the event source and the date of the raw data.
 You can use this hierarchy to periodically copy a batch of raw data files to tape.
 For more information on raw data directory hierarchy, see Table 3-1, Raw Data Directory Structure.

 You cannot copy files that are in the process of being compressed.
-You must wait until the raw data files are compressed and moved to networked storage before copying them to tape.The presence of a .log file with the same name as the zip file indicates that the file is still in the process of being compressed.You must also ensure that the raw data files are copied to the tape before the interval configured in the Raw Data Retention policy expires so that the data is not lost.
+You must wait until the raw data files are compressed and moved to archive storage before copying them to tape.The presence of a .log file with the same name as the zip file indicates that the file is still in the process of being compressed.You must also ensure that the raw data files are copied to the tape before the interval configured in the Raw Data Retention policy expires so that the data is not lost.

 Event data partitions are created every 24 hours, but they are not closed for roughly 48 hours (in case some data arrives late).
 Event data is stored in the data/eventdata directory with subdirectory names prefixed with the year, month, and day when the partition was created (yyyymmdd).
 For example, the path to a complete event data partition, relative to the installation directory, is data/eventdata/20090101_408E7E50-C02E-4325-B7C5-2B9FE4853476.
 You can use this hierarchy to know when a partition is closed.
 Subdirectories whose date is at least 48 hours old should be in the closed state.